 Add the lamb mince to the pan, turn the heat up to high and fry the meat until nicely browned.
-Add the turmeric and ginger and and cook for a few more minutes before adding the yoghurt and chillies.
+Add the turmeric, chilli powder and ginger and and cook for a few more minutes before adding the yoghurt and chillies.

 Once the yoghurt is bubbling pour in enough water to cover the mince, bring to the boil, grind in the black pepper and then simmer for 20 to 30 minutes until the sauce is nicely reduced.

-Add the lime juice, cook for a final two minutes and serve with coriander and parathas.
+Add the lime juice and the peas and cook for a few final minutes until the peas are heated through.
+Serve with coriander and parathas.